If you have been injured in a car accident in Los Angeles or elsewhere in…

 Many people in Los Angeles and all across California wrongfully believe that once they call the cops, they will be immediately on their side.
 Other two misconceptions are that a police officer has to listen to your side of the story, and that you can demand him/her to run a background check on the at-fault driver.

 First of all, police officers in California have no legal obligation to listen to what you believe was the cause of the car accident.
 Second of all, you do not get to make demands to law enforcement.

-We invited our Los Angeles car accident attorney from the Kristensen Weisberg, LLP, to answer the question: “What functions do police officers perform at car accident scenes?”
+We invited our Los Angeles car accident attorney from the Kristensen LLP to answer the question: “What functions do police officers perform at car accident scenes?”

 Since motor vehicle accidents leave more than 2.3 million Americans injured or disabled each year, law enforcement officers take car accidents seriously, and are trained to perform certain functions to keep everyone safe, question all the parties involved, and write a police report.

 Our Los Angeles car accident lawyer has outlined the 10 things police officers have a legal duty to do when arriving at the scene of a car crash in California: